codess-aus/DP-200/README.md

 **self-hosted integration runtime on an Azure VM**: Because you are copying data to an on-premises server, you must install the self-hosted integration runtime on the local network.

+**Create a Spark cluster**: Code in notebooks run on Spark clusters, which is an execution environment that runs on a cluster of nodes.
+If you import a notebook, it is imported as detached.
+You must then create a cluster and attach the notebook to that cluster.
+For existing Databricks accounts that already contain clusters, you can simply attach the notebook to the existing cluster.

+**A Synapse SQL pool**: Synapse SQL pool allows you to perform parallel queries on Big Data.
+In this scenario, you want to ingest data into Databricks.
+It is not required to use Synapse SQL pool with Databricks.

+**Create a Cosmos DB account**: Cosmos DB is a multi-model, non-relational database that supports one of five APIs: SQL, Table, Cassandra, Gremlin, and MongoDB.
+It is not necessary to use Cosmos DB with Databricks.

+**Create a master key**: A master key is necessary when you want to use column encryption in SQL databases.